ploomber/jupysql/doc/community/developer-guide.md

 ## Managing Connections

-In our codebase, we manage connections to databases with a `Connection` object, this is required for the `%%sql magic` to work.
-Internally, this connection object has a sqlalchemy connection.
+In our codebase, we manage connections to databases with a `SQLAlchemy` and `DBAPIConnection` objects, this is required for the `%%sql magic` to work.

 ### Working with connections